finbourne/lusid-sdk-java-preview/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the portfolio to retrieve the cashflow for.
     String code = "code_example"; // String | The code of the portfolio to retrieve the cashflow for.
 Together with the scope this               uniquely identifies the portfolio.
+    String effectiveAt = "effectiveAt_example"; // String | The valuation (pricing) effective datetime or cut label (inclusive) at which to evaluate the cashflows.
+This determines whether cashflows are evaluated in a historic or forward looking context and will, for certain models, affect where data is looked up.
+For example, on a swap if the effectiveAt is in the middle of the window, cashflows before it will be historic and resets assumed to exist where if the effectiveAt  is before the start of the range they are forward looking and will be expectations assuming the model supports that.
+There is evidently a presumption here about availability of data and that the effectiveAt is realistically on or before the real-world today.
-    String fromEffectiveAt = "fromEffectiveAt_example"; // String | The lower bound effective datetime or cut label (inclusive) from which to retrieve the data.
+    String windowStart = "windowStart_example"; // String | The lower bound effective datetime or cut label (inclusive) from which to retrieve the cashflows.
 There is no lower bound if this is not specified.
-    String toEffectiveAt = "toEffectiveAt_example"; // String | The upper bound effective datetime or cut label (inclusive) from which to retrieve the data.
+    String windowEnd = "windowEnd_example"; // String | The upper bound effective datetime or cut label (inclusive) from which to retrieve the cashflows.
 The upper bound defaults to 'today' if it is not specified
     OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the portfolio.
 Defaults to return the latest version               of each transaction if not specified.
     String filter = "filter_example"; // String | Expression to filter the result set.
 For example, to filter on the Transaction Type, use \"type eq 'Buy'\"               Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
     String recipeIdScope = "recipeIdScope_example"; // String | The scope of the given recipeId
     String recipeIdCode = "recipeIdCode_example"; // String | The code of the given recipeID
     try {
-      ResourceListOfInstrumentCashFlow result = apiInstance.getPortfolioCashFlows(scope, code, fromEffectiveAt, toEffectiveAt, asAt, filter, recipeIdScope, recipeIdCode);
+      ResourceListOfInstrumentCashFlow result = apiInstance.getPortfolioCashFlows(scope, code, effectiveAt, windowStart, windowEnd, asAt, filter, recipeIdScope, recipeIdCode);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#getPortfolioCashFlows");